32nd ANNUAL CONFERENCE

 RADIOLOGY, AND FAMILY MEDICINE

 To register, click here.

 Click to download the Conference Program for January, 2015!

-September, 2014: Dr. Aubrey Milunsky is scheduled to give a keynote address to the 8th World Congress on Perinatal Medicine in Cancun, Mexico.
+September, 2014: Dr. Aubrey Milunsky gave the keynote address to the 8th World Congress on Perinatal Medicine in Cancun, Mexico.
 The subject is Claimed Fetal and/or Neonatal Brain Damage: Hypoxia or Genetic Disorder?

 July 25, 2014: Dr. Aubrey Milunsky lectured at the Murdoch Childrens Research Institute, Melbourne, Australia, on Clinical Genetics in Practice: Pitfalls, Problems, and Perspectives.

 July 18, 2014: Dr. Aubrey Milunsky lectured in Australia at the Royal Prince Alfred Hospital on Clinical Genetics, Medical Negligence and Risk Management.